acontry/altcoin-arbitrage/README.md

 https://github.com/maxme/bitcoin-arbitrage

-The original project was designed for arbitrage between Bitcoin and US dollars/ Euros, but the focus of the new project is arbitrage between coins, such as Dogecoin and Bitcoin.
-Ideally it should support any coin pair that is available to trade on a market.
+The original project was designed for arbitrage between Bitcoin and US dollars/ Euros, but the focus of this project is arbitrage between coins, such as Dogecoin and Bitcoin.
+It supports arbitrary pairs of currencies.

-It gets order books from supported exchanges and calculate arbitrage opportunities between each markets.
-It takes market depth into account.
+It gets order books from supported exchanges and calculates arbitrage opportunities between each market pair.
+Depth of the market orderbooks is taken into account when looking for opportunities - an important improvement since many altcoin orderbooks are quite shallow, limiting the total trade quantity.

+When an arbitrage opportunity is found the opportunity is logged and if the traderbot is configured and enabled, orders are places and logged in a database.
+An example trading scenario would be holding DOGE in Vircurex and BTC in Bter.
+If the DOGE/BTC price in Vircurex rises enough over the price at Bter to cover the bid/ask spread and trading fees, DOGE is sold for BTC in Vircurex and and DOGE is bought from BTC in Bter, profiting from the price imbalance.
+Ideally the next step would be to transfer currencies between exchanges to reset the process and repeat the trades if the price imbalance still exists, but automated withdrawal isn't supported at all exchanges, plus withdrawal fees make it harder to be profitable.

-Currently supported exchanges to get data:
+Currently supported exchanges for data collection and trading:
- - Cryptsy (DOGE to BTC)
+ - Cryptsy (now defunct)
- - Vircurex (DOGE to BTC)
+ - Vircurex
- - Coins-e (DOGE to BTC)
+ - Coins-e (now defunct)
- - Bter (DOGE to BTC)
+ - Bter

-Old BTC/dollar exchanges:
- - MtGox (USD, EUR)
- - Bitstamp (USD, ~EUR)
- - Bitcoin24 (EUR)
- - Bitfloor (USD)
- - Bitcoin-Central (EUR)
- - BTC-e (USD, EUR)
- - Intersango (EUR)
- - Bitfinex (USD)
- - Kraken (USD, EUR)
- - Bitcoin-Central (EUR)

-Currently supported exchanges to automate trade:
- - Cryptsy (any coin pair)

-Old BTC/dollar exchanges:
- - MtGox (EUR, USD)
- - Bitstamp (USD)
- - Bitcoin-Central (EUR) - (API changed)

 # WARNING